rosselli/data-gen.projects/readme.md

 ![Artisan Commands](docs/commands.png)

 ## Profiles
-Profile is the data structure (schema) that will be generated.
+A profile is the data structure (schema) that will be generated.
 For example, the Post schema is _**user_id, category_id, title, resume, text, image, caption, tags, created_at**_.

 1. Create a class in ```App\Http\Controllers\Profiles```.